5 Play Date Ideas for Older Kids

 4. Sleepover City.

 Older kids love a sleepover, so let yours invite a friend or two to hang out overnight.
-Pre-select some fun DVDs for movie time (use iMom’s Movie Monitor to assist you in choosing), pop up some popcorn and let the fun begin.
+Pre-select some movies to watch (use iMom’s Movie Monitor to assist you in choosing), pop up some popcorn and let the fun begin.
 Be prepared for pillow forts and hours of giggling.

 5. Back to Nature.